White paper excerpt

 The service must be able to route the Internet traffic to the home country’s Internet breakout to enable users to, e.g., watch their local streaming content while abroad.

 There is also a need to secure the transport of sensitive data, such as analytics, software upgrades, and data for predictive maintenance.
 The best way to secure this data is to establish end-to-end connectivity through VPN tunnels.
 The service provider must support a one-to-many VPN connectivity that the car manufacturer controls.

 Car manufacturers also have high-security requirements, end-to-end security, DDoS protection, anomaly detection, enable legal intercept, etc.

 Watch the videos below to learn more about IoT CCS.
-The utilities use case starts at 17:42 min into the use case video.
+The Automotive use case starts at 17:42 min into the use case video.